mdn/content/files/en-us/web/accessibility/aria/roles/tablist_role/index.md

 When creating a multi-selectable tablist, include [`aria-multiselectable="true"`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-multiselectable) on the `tablist element`.

-The `tab` elements not the `tablist`, have the [`aria-expanded`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) attribute.
-Set to `aria-expanded="true"` for the tabs associated with each visible tabpanel.
-The tabs associated with hidden tabpanel elements have their `aria-expanded` attributes set to `false`.
+The `tab` elements not the `tablist`, have the [`aria-selected`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected) attribute.
+Set to `aria-selected="true"` for the tabs associated with each visible tabpanel.
+The tabs associated with hidden tabpanel elements have their `aria-selected` attributes set to `false`.

 If the tab list has a visible label, set [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) to the `id` of the labelling element.
 If now, use [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) to provide a label.